As the name says on the box, ProWritingAid really is a pro writing aid.

 For others, mobility and portability might be necessities.
 Do you want to work with multiple browsers and smartphone integration?

-Prowritingaid is around one-third of the price of comparable premium writing and grammar checkers.
+There is a very good free version available.
+But the pro version of Prowritingaid is around one-third of the price of comparable premium writing and grammar checkers.
+It makes it extremely good value for money.

-Here is my hands-on review to help you in your decision-making process,
+Now let’s get started on my hands-on review of ProWritingAid to help you in your decision-making process.

 From the outset, I have to say that it only takes a few minutes to discover that ProWritingAid really has a lot going for it.

-The toolbar at the top of the ProWritingAid desktop editor lets you know immediately that there is a lot on offer to analyse your writing.
+The toolbar at the top of the ProWritingAid desktop editor immediately lets you know that there is a lot on offer to analyze your writing.

 Start by opening the desktop web editor.
-The graphical menu at the top of the screen gives you access to so many ways to analyse, check and improve your writing.
+The graphical menu at the top of the screen gives you access to so many ways to analyze, check, and improve your writing.

 I spent my first half an hour clicking all the menu buttons.
 I immediately discovered that the text from my work-in-progress novel really needed a lot more work.